Our stories

 As Gazans struggle to obtain the bare necessities of life, food, drink, clothing, and a place to sleep, their survival is often determined by their personal circumstances.
 Life is far easier for the able-bodied.

-Gaza's amputees face life in war zone with little treatment, less hope
+Amputees in Gaza face life in a war zone with little treatment and less hope.

 “I endured a whole year of suffering,” recalls Gaza resident Riham, a 32-year-old teacher, who lost her leg following a devastating airstrike.
 “I couldn’t go anywhere.
 I couldn’t walk.
 Even going to the bathroom was a struggle.
 I would stumble and fall,” she remembers.